 Energy is important.
 I’ve mentioned this before, but show that you’re excited to interview with a school.
 Being energetic doesn’t mean that you’re frenetic — it just means showing enthusiasm and being happy to talk to us.

 Want to learn more about what's behind the interview process?
 Do you have questions for Mal?
 Let us know!
 Email us at firstname.lastname@example.org

-Mal Davis is currently the Director of School Support & Outreach at Selected, and joins the team after spending time as both a Selection and Outreach Recruiter at Uncommon Schools.
+Malcolm Davis is the former Director of School Support & Outreach at Selected.
+He spent time as both a Selection and Outreach Recruiter at Uncommon Schools.
 Mal is also an AmeriCorps alumni, having served as a Teaching Fellow and Deputy Campus Director for Citizen Schools New York.
-He is passionate about Urban education reform, and works diligently to empower communities of color.
+He is passionate about urban education reform, and works diligently to empower communities of color.

 Selected helps teachers find schools they love.
 We offer a free school matching and career support platform for educators that connects them with 1,200+ PK-12 public and independent schools in urban metro areas in the Northeast and West Coast, including New York City, NJ, CT, Philadelphia, Washington DC, Boston, and Los Angeles.
 Create a FREE profile and start speaking with hiring schools immediately!